janberges/Tonbandfetzen/README.md

     export PERL5LIB=$REPO/perl/lib:$PERL5LIB
     export MANPATH=$REPO/doc:$MANPATH

-You might also want to link the Vim syntax file to the appropriate location:
+You might also want to link the Vim syntax and Bash completion files to the appropriate locations:

     ln -s /path/to/Tonbandfetzen/config/syntax/tz.vim ~/.vim/syntax/
+    ln -s /path/to/Tonbandfetzen/config/completions/tz \
+        ~/.local/share/bash-completion/completions/

 To have Vim detect the corresponding file types, add this line to your .vimrc: